 CSREA Faculty Grants

 CSREA Faculty Grants are designed to support the synergistic development of intellectual community and research on campus by funding and staffing campus based events or supporting research focused working groups.
-We invite Brown University faculty and researchers to submit proposals that focus on issues of race, ethnicity and/or indigeneity in the United States.
+We invite Brown University faculty and graduate students with faculty sponsors to submit proposals that focus on issues of race, ethnicity and/or indigeneity in the United States.
 Projects with U.S. related transnational dimensions are also invited.
 CSREA program grants will be supported by our space and staff based on scheduling and other considerations.
-See a list of grants awarded to get a sense of what developed out of our first year of research grant-making.
+See previous and upcoming grant-sponsored events to get a sense of what developed out of our first years of research grant-making.